Page Contents

 Hair follicles have a special affinity for estrogen.
 So, if there is a lack of estrogen, the hair would most likely suffer some losses.

 In women, there could be vaginal dryness and scanty light periods.
 They are said to be caused by some factors like an eating disorder, low body weight, low-carb diet, stress, smoking, and gluten intolerance.
-Don’t forget that the often causes .
+Don’t forget that the oral contraceptive pill often causes hair loss.

 But when the underlying cause is corrected, the estrogen level returns to normal, and the situation improves.